 Into the depths of the psyche we go, with artist Edward Transylvania as our guide.
 The Los Angeles-based singer, songwriter and poet has been crafting macabre magic through his lyrics for more than a decade and is continuing to carve out his own place within, not only the goth genre, but also the world of dark music.
 Listeners can expect passionate vocals and sinister beats.

-Continue reading “Spotlight on Edward Transylvania: Dark Singer, Songwriter & Poet”Experiencing the Goth Subculture Through the Music
+Continue reading “Spotlight on Edward Transylvania: Dark Singer, Songwriter & Poet”The Sixth Chamber New Release: “Red Death Masquerade”

 A strange plague is coming and it’s thirsty for blood…